SharePoint/PnP-Guidance/articles/SharePoint-Add-In-Recipe-mms-manipulation.md

 On-premises & O365 - Use CSOM to sync data
 ------------------------------------------
-If you have an on-premises SharePoint environment you can use CSOM to sync MMS data between farms. ***You can include both on-premises and Office 365 farms with this approach.***
+If you have an on-premises SharePoint environment you can use CSOM to sync MMS data between farms. ***You can include both on-premises and Office 365 farms/tenancies with this approach.***

 **When is it a good fit?**

-When you have an on-premises SharePoint or Office 365 or a hybrid environment and you are synchronizing MMS data between two or more SharePoint farms this is a good option because it gives you the flexibility to perform true synchronization and include as many sources as you like.
+When you have an on-premises SharePoint or Office 365 or a hybrid environment and you are synchronizing MMS data between two or more SharePoint farms/tenancies, this is a good option because it gives you the flexibility to perform true synchronization and include as many sources as you like.

-**Getting Started**
+**Getting started**

 The following sample demonstrates how to build a synchronization tool for MMS data.